Task and issue tracking systems guide

 In this chapter, you will learn how to configure the Axosoft integration both in the server and in the client sides.

-To setup the Axosoft extension functionality, you will need to provide Plastic SCM the Axosoft server base URL.
+To set up the Axosoft extension functionality, you will need to provide Plastic SCM the Axosoft server base URL.

 Another two configuration parameters needed by the Plastic SCM client to configure the Axosoft integration are the client-id